JGoutin/firewalld_games_services/readme.md

 Services are provided for the games listed below.

 If a dedicated server is freely available, a link is provided.
-Games always runs in their Linux version if exists, if not this is specified.
+Games always run in their Linux version if it exists, if not, this is specified.

 * Empire Earth[^win]
 * Factorio ([Dedicated headless Linux amd64 server download](https://factorio.com/get-download/latest/headless/linux64)).